Minimed Paradigm

 MiniMed Paradigm is a series of insulin pumps manufactured by Medtronic for patients with diabetes mellitus.
-The pump operates with a single AA battery and uses a piston-plunger pump to infuse a programmed amount of insulin into the patient through a length of tubing.
+The pump operates with a single AAA battery and uses a piston-plunger pump to infuse a programmed amount of insulin into the patient through a length of tubing.
 The Paradigm uses a one-way wireless radio frequency link to receive blood sugar measurements from select glucose meters.
 The Paradigm RT (Real Time) series adds the ability to receive data from a mated continuous blood-glucose monitor.
 Although the pump can use these measurements to assist in calculating a dose of insulin, no actual change in insulin delivery occurs without manual user-intervention.

 In the United States, the device is regulated by a branch of the Food and Drug Administration.

+Medtronic's successor to the Paradigm, the 670G, was released in 2015.
+On the same platform, Medtronic released the 780G in 2020 and in the United States in 2023.

 Description

 Insulin pumps are drug delivery devices used to treat patients with type 1 and type 2 diabetes.
 The Minimed Paradigm REAL-Time and Continuous Glucose Monitoring (CGM) system, which received FDA clearance in 2006, uses tubing and a reservoir with rapid-acting insulin.
 This "infusion set" is patient-connected via a catheter to the abdomen region.
 The infusion set can remain in the place for three days while the pump is clip-belt worn.
 There is a quick-disconnect feature for the tubing.
 The pump delivers insulin in two modes.
-In Basal rate mode, the delivery is continuous in small doses similar to a pancreas, for example 0.15 units per hour throughout the day.
+In basal rate mode, the delivery is continuous in small doses similar to a pancreas, for example 0.15 units per hour throughout the day.
 Basal rates are set to meet individual metabolic rates.
-In Bolus mode, the delivery is programmed to be a one-time delivery prior to eating or after an unexpected high, for example 18 units spread out to several hours.
+In bolus mode, the delivery is programmed to be a one-time delivery prior to eating or after an unexpected high, for example 18 units spread out to several hours.
 This type of continuous treatment is in contrast to traditional multiple daily injections (MDI) that use slower-acting insulin.
 Continuous treatment reduces glucose variability.

-The Paradigm system consists of two basic parts: an insulin pump and an optional glucose sensor CGM worn for up to 3 days.
-The disposable sensor is subcutaneously-placed to make glucose measurements in interstitial fluid every 5 minutes and transmit the reading via low power radio frequency (ISM band) to the pump for realtime display.
+The Paradigm system consists of two basic parts: an insulin pump and an optional glucose sensor CGM worn for up to three days.
+The disposable sensor is subcutaneously-placed to make glucose measurements in interstitial fluid every five minutes and transmit the reading via low power radio frequency (ISM band) to the pump for realtime display.
 However, insulin therapy may be conducted without CGM and although there is not yet an automated insulin-regulation feedback mechanism between measure and infusion to control the amount and timing of insulin, this is clearly a future objective.
-So any change in basal or bolus is patient-driven by programming the pump using the Bolus Wizard.
-The latest model pumps are the MiniMed Paradigm 522 and 722 which differ in reservoir size, 176 versus 300 units, respectively.
+Any change in basal or bolus is patient-driven by programming the pump using the Bolus Wizard.
+The latest model pumps are the MiniMed Paradigm 522 and 722, which differ in reservoir size, 176 versus 300 units, respectively.
 In 2007 the FDA approved a pediatric model for patients 7 to 17 years old.